Start planning your trip

 Takachiho in Miyazaki Prefecture is known for its Japanese mythology (*1) about the creation of Japan.
 The myths and stories are connected to Takachiho's majestic nature, and there are still many areas that are believed to be the ones mentioned in the legends.

 We decided to take you to the spots where you can enjoy the nature and history of Takachiho firsthand, and also introduce a recommended tour to those who want an in-depth experience of discovery and learning.

-*1 Japanese mythology is written in historical books such as “Kojiki” and “Nihon Shoki” (“Nihongi”), containing myths about the creation of Japan and its royal lineage to this day.
+*1 Japanese mythology is written in historical records such as “Kojiki” and “Nihon Shoki” (“Nihongi”), containing myths about the creation of Japan and its royal lineage to this day.
 The relations between gods and humans, as well as society, are vividly described.

 1. Rent a Boat at Takachiho Gorge